 First, some background: The first recorded usage of a cardboard box was documented in 1817, and oddly enough, it was used for a German board game.
 The material was later refined into corrugated cardboard—a paper “sandwich” of two sturdy flat sheets with a fluted sheet in the middle—in the 1870s for the purpose of safely shipping glassware and other fragile objects—and the rest, as they say, is history.
-Today, about 80 percent of products in the U.S. come in cardboard packaging.
 The rigidity of the material holds objects in place while also acting as a cushion.
 For this reason, manufacturers of high-tech and high-quality goods often use it to protect their products from damage.

 2. It keeps your food safe and fresh.

-Of the cardboard material that’s produced each year, about 60 percent is dedicated to food packaging where it’s commonly used for storing juice, other beverages, candy, dry foods and frozen foods.
+Of the cardboard material that’s produced each year, the majority is dedicated to food packaging where it’s commonly used for storing juice, other beverages, candy, dry foods and frozen foods.
 Cereal, for instance, was one of the first products to ever be stored in paper packaging.
 Sealing dry cereal in a box helps extend its shelf life, makes it appear more attractive and appealing to consumers, and makes it easier to store and ship.
 Corrugated cardboard packaging keeps fresh foods safer, too.
-In one study, researchers contaminated corrugated trays and plastic containers with bacteria, then packed those containers with sterilized peaches.
-After 48 hours, 95 percent of the peaches in the plastic containers had picked up the bacteria.
-In cardboard trays, contamination never exceeded 25 percent.

 3. It has revolutionized the way goods are shipped.